ox-vgg/wise/README.md

-# CLIP + FAISS
+# WISE

-Repo to put together OpenAI Clip and FAISS library together for a text based image retrieval demo.
+WISE - WISE Image Search Engine

+WISE is an open-source image search engine for efficiently searching through large collections of images.
+WISE uses various algorithms and models developed in the field of computer vision and search & retrieval to allow the user to select the best method for their purpose.

 ## Pre-requisites

-(Tested on Debian 11 distro )
+(Tested on Debian 11 distro, but should work on all platforms)

 - conda (You can install miniconda - [instructions](https://docs.conda.io/en/latest/miniconda.html))